yandex/odyssey/README.md

 synchronous/procedural manner instead of using traditional callback approach.

 The library is based on using and combining OS threads (pthreads) and efficient cooperative multi-tasking primitives (coroutines).
-Each coroutine executed using own stack and scheduling is transparently driven by event loop logic (epoll).
+Each coroutine executed using own stack context and scheduled transparently by event loop logic (epoll).